 The Asian and Pacific Islander Heritage Reception honors Hockaday senior students who are Asian or of Asian descent.
 It’s meant to celebrate their unique culture and identity as Asians.
 It also affirms their belonging to the school’s greater community.

 The now-annual reception is the brainchild of senior student Emily Ma and Form III Dean Jessica Chu.
 It’s one of the three heritage receptions that the school holds for its seniors.
 The first and oldest is the African-American senior reception, established 15 years ago.
 The other one is the Latinx/Hispanic senior reception, which started in 2018.

 Chef Nikky has given back to Hockaday in the past

 This isn’t the first time Chef Nikky has devoted her time to the school.
 In 2015, she contributed an article to the Hockaday magazine.
-In 2017, she was part of the panel in the school’s Hats Off to the HAARTS event, which focused on alumnae in the culinary arts that year.
+In 2017, she joined the panel in the school’s Hats Off to the HAARTS event, which focused on alumnae in the culinary arts that year.